lewis6991/gitsigns.nvim/README.md

 ### [trouble.nvim]

-If installed and enabled (via `config.trouble`; defaults to true if installed), `:Gitsigns setqflist` or `:Gitsigns seqloclist` will open Trouble instead of Neovim's built-in quickfix or location list windows.
+If installed and enabled (via `config.trouble`; defaults to true if installed), `:Gitsigns setqflist` or `:Gitsigns setloclist` will open Trouble instead of Neovim's built-in quickfix or location list windows.

 ### [lspsaga.nvim]